coder/terraform-provider-coder/docs/resources/agent.md

 ### Optional

 - `auth` (String) The authentication type the agent will use.
 Must be one of: "token", "google-instance-identity", "aws-instance-identity", "azure-instance-identity".
+- `dir` (String) The starting directory when a user creates a shell session.
+Defaults to $HOME.
 - `env` (Map of String) A mapping of environment variables to set inside the workspace.
 - `id` (String) The ID of this resource.
 - `startup_script` (String) A script to run after the agent starts.